dazdaz/gemini/livewire-daz/docs/cloud_deployment.md

 ### 7. Access the Application

-Open the `FRONTEND_URL` in your web browser to use the deployed Project Livewire application.
+Open the `FRONTEND_URL` in your web browser to use the deployed Gemini Multimodal Demo application.

 ## Troubleshooting